shiftkey-labs/Cloud-Foundations-Course/assessment/VIDEO_ASSESSMENT.md

 - What measures will you take to ensure high uptime and disaster recovery?

 ## Submission Guidelines:
 - Keep your response concise and structured.
+You just need to explain to the client why and how you'll be migrating their business to the cloud.
+There is no right or wrong answer to this so dont worry!
 - Avoid excessive technical jargon—explain in a way a non-technical stakeholder would understand.
 - You may use diagrams or visuals in your video if needed, but they are not required.
 - Focus on clear communication and justification of your choices rather than listing services.